 Amazon EKS Identity and Access Management

-IAM roles for service accounts associate IAM roles with a Kubernetes service account.
-This service account provides AWS permissions to the containers in any pod that uses the service account.
-IAM roles for service accounts provide the following benefits:
+IAM roles for service accounts allow you to associate IAM roles with Kubernetes service accounts.
+This association provides AWS permissions to the containers within any pod that utilizes the service account.
+The benefits of using IAM roles for service accounts are as follows:

 AKS cluster managed identities